nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ####2.2 Edit task date

 Now, maybe the date of the birthday party you previously entered is also wrong and should be one day later instead.
+To change the date, use the following command.

 >Format: **edit** &lt;index&gt; **date** &lt;date&gt;